kenyipp/discuz/README.md

 To execute the tests, simply run cargo nextest run or cargo test if you do not have Nextest installed.
 Additionally, you can use tools such as Postman or Newman by referring to the /tests directory.

 ## Logging
-I uses the [tracing](https://docs.rs/tracing/latest/tracing/index.html) module for the logging instead of the [env_logger](https://docs.rs/env_logger/latest/env_logger/) module.
+I have implement the use of the [tracing](https://docs.rs/tracing/latest/tracing/index.html) module for logging in place of [env_logger](https://docs.rs/env_logger/latest/env_logger/) module.

-The tracing module provides an additional module called `tracing-subscriber` to allow us to subscribe to the logging information.
-We can use this module to manipulate the loggings, like sending the logs to the logging monitoring system like [cloudwatch](https://aws.amazon.com/tw/cloudwatch) or [datadog](https://www.datadoghq.com).
+The "tracing" module offers additional functionality through the "tracing-subscriber" module, which allows us to subscribe to and manipulate log information, such as sending logs to a logging monitoring system such as [Cloudwatch](https://aws.amazon.com/tw/cloudwatch) or [DataDog](https://www.datadoghq.com).

-There are five types of logging levels (list from low priority to high priority):
+Additionally, the five levels of logging priority, listed in ascending order of importance, are:
 `Trace` -> `Debug` -> `Info` -> `Warn` -> `Error`

 ## Contributing